DylanGore/WebAppDev2-Assignment/README.md

 -   Custom componets created to handle route guarding (ensuring private routes can only be accessed by logged in users)
 -   Full CRUD functionallity for projects, clients and tasks
 -   The user's avatar is downloaded from Gravatar if it exists, if not a default image is displayed
+-   Front end deployed to Firebase Hosting
--   Connection to a json-server backend
+-   Connection to a json-server backend (hosted on my own sever)
 -   Responsive design

 ## Setup